USMLE Step 1: All You Need to Know

 USMLE Step 1 Question Formats

-The multiple choice questions on the USMLE Step 1 exam are designed to measure your basic science knowledge, and ask the testee to “interpret graphic and tabular material, to identify gross and microscopic pathologic and normal specimens, and to solve problems through application of basic science principles.”
+The multiple-choice questions on the USMLE Step 1 exam are designed to measure your basic science knowledge, and ask the testee to “interpret graphic and tabular material, to identify gross and microscopic pathologic and normal specimens, and to solve problems through the application of basic science principles.”

 It should be noted that there is a tutorial at the beginning of the Step 1 exam, but it does not contain as much detailed information as the tutorial in the Step 1 interactive testing experience.
 You’ll also need to review the audio findings on the simulator to become familiar with how audio test items function before you take your test.